 Chemical ecology, plant-animal interactions, plant resistance, herbivory, plant behavioral ecology, insect herbivory, plant-pollinator interactions, plant secondary metabolism

-I study the mechanisms and ecological consequences of plants induced responses to herbivore damage, including aspects of multi-trophic interactions, population ecology, phenotypic plasticity, plant-pollinator interactions and plant defense mechanisms against herbivores.
-More recently we focused our research on the ecological relevance of herbivore-induced changes in flower metabolism and morphology.
-In my lab we use chemical and molecular tools in manipulative field and laboratory experiments to understand the mechanisms of elicitation, signal transduction and defensive secondary metabolite production in plants, which are attacked by herbivores.
+For all of our research we are using chemical and molecular tools in manipulative field and laboratory experiments to understand the mechanisms of elicitation, signal transduction and defensive secondary metabolite production in plants.
 The functional analysis of traits involved in the expression of induced plant responses of native species in their natural habitats may help to understand the evolution of plant defenses and eventually allows the utilization of the plants' own defenses in sustainable agriculture.
 In a recent project in collaboration with other Cornell faculty and the International Center for Insect Physiology and Ecology in Kenya, we apply chemical ecology principles to control insect pests of maize and Sorghum on smallholder farms in East Africa.

 Most of our research is conducted in the field or greenhouses in New York, Utah, Peru, Costa Rica, Colombia and Kenya.

 - Kessler, A. and M. Heil.
 2011.
 The multiple faces of indirect defenses and their agents of natural selection.
 Functional Ecology DOI: 10.1111/j.1365-2435.2010.01818.x

 - Halitschke, R., J. Hamilton, and A. Kessler.
 2011.
 Herbivore-induced plant vaccination.
 Part III: Herbivore-specific elicitation of phytosynthesis as a mechanism to compensate for herbivory.
 New Phytologist (in press).